Most Belgians are happy

 Data collection method and sample size

 The IALC survey was coupled to the Labour Force Survey (LFS).
 A limited module of questions was added at the end of the questionnaire for the respondents in the fourth wave of the LFS survey (in the CAWI/WATI questionnaire).
-This survey started in the third quarter of 2021 and is scheduled until the fourth quarter of 2024.
+This survey started in the third quarter of 2021.

 Definitions